General quantum measurements in relativistic quantum field theory: Nonlinear measurement

 To get the Poisson statistics, it is sufficient that

 where $V$ is a certain volume in $D$ dimensional space.
-In other words, we need constant integral of the measuring function $f$ along line of speed $v$, i.e. $x^1=vx^0$ see Figure \ref{proj}.
+In other words, we need a constant integral of the measuring function $f$ along the line of speed $v$, i.e. $x^1=vx^0$ (see Fig. \ref{proj}).
 We have also $\alpha=2E_p|A|^2V$.
-The approximation is valid as long as variation lengthscale of $f$, say $\ell$ is much larger that the wavelength $1/p$, i.e. $p\ell \gg 1$, see figure \ref{dxp}.
+The approximation is valid as long as the variation length scale of $f$, say $\ell$ is much larger than the wavelength $1/p$, i.e., $p\ell \gg 1$ (see Fig. \ref{dxp}).

-Finally, higher order terms in $\lambda$ expansion will contain $\phi^2_q=\phi^2(x_+)-\phi^2(x_-)$.
+Finally, higher order terms in the $\lambda$ expansion will contain $\phi^2_q=\phi^2(x_+)-\phi^2(x_-)$.
 Fortunately, in our approximation (\ref{axx}) these terms cancel.
-This is because inserting such points in the existing graph gives always two opposite expressions, see Figure \ref{gqq}.
+This is because inserting such points in the existing graph gives always two opposite expressions (see Fig. \ref{gqq}).